MBN Explorer atomistic simulations of 855 MeV electron propagation and radiation emission in oriented silicon bent crystal: theory versus experiment: Simulation of the electrons angular distribution

 \subsection{Volume reflection: Simulation versus experiment}

-A more detailed study of the impact of the volume reflection phenomenon on the angular distribution of electrons has been carried out for the incident angle $\alpha$ = 0.45 mrad.
+A set of simulations has been carried out aiming at a more detailed study of the impact of the volume reflection phenomenon on the angular distribution of electrons at the incident angle $\alpha$ = 0.45 mrad.
 The second angle $\theta$ was set to 95 mrad.

 The simulated angular distribution is presented in Figure \ref{fig:angular_distribution_volume_reflection} together with the experimental data.
-In accordance with illustrative picture b) in Figure \ref{fig:channelling_explanation} and the corresponding qualitative explanation outlined in the caption, the angular distribution the main modification in the angular distribution, as compared to the case $\alpha=0$, is that the main maximum due to the over-barrier particles is shifted to the left.
+In accordance with illustrative picture b) in Figure \ref{fig:channelling_explanation} and the corresponding qualitative explanation outlined in the caption, the main modification in the angular distribution, as compared to the case $\alpha=0$, is that the main maximum due to the over-barrier particles is shifted to the left.
 This is a direct consequence of the volume reflection events which occur in the crystal bulk.
 The second less powerful maximum seen at the deflection angle of about 0.5 mrad appears as a result of the volume capture events: the electrons are captured in the channelling mode at some point in the bulk where there velocity becomes aligned with the tangent of the bent plane \cite{Taratin1987}.

 The dependences shown indicate that in the simulations the peak due to VC corresponds well to the experiment, whereas the peak associated with VR is lower and slightly wider than the experimentally measured one.